catdny/midlands-digest-agent/beat-notes.md

 - Court cases from one of the towns or cities listed above that are being picked up in the national newspapers
 - Conservation efforts in the Midlands, such as reintroducing a certain endangered species to the wild
 - Whistleblower stories or leaked internal documents from local NHS trusts, particularly around maternity
-- David and Goliath style stories, where an ordinary person is taking on a public body or figure
-- Anything involving Jaguar Land Rover, Aston Martin, JCB, Rolls Royce, Bet365, Dunelm
+- Anything involving Jaguar Land Rover, Aston Martin, JCB, Rolls Royce, Bet365, Dunelm, Gymshark, Emma Bridgewater, Denby
-- Unusual or innovative research from any university in my patch

 ---